awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 cd ec2-spot-workshops/workshops/ecs-spot-capacity-providers
 ```

 Feel free to browse around.
-You can also browse the directory structure in the **Environment** tab on the left, and even edit files directly there by double clicking on them.
+You can also browse the directory structure in the **Environment** tab on the left and even edit files directly there by double clicking on them.

 We should configure our aws cli with our current region as default: